Vroom Slide Out of Sync After 3-7 Cycles - Troubleshooting

 Understanding Your Sync Pattern Problem

-What you're describing is actually a fairly specific issue that points to some underlying mechanical or electrical inconsistencies in your Vroom system.
+You can stop that frustrating Vroom slide sync issue in under 15 minutes with nothing more than a screwdriver and these simple troubleshooting steps.
 The fact that it's predictable - happening around the 3rd cycle and failing by the 7th - tells us this isn't a random electrical glitch but rather a progressive problem that builds up over multiple operations.

 The key thing to understand about slide-out systems is that synchronization depends on both motors moving at exactly the same speed throughout the entire travel.
 Even tiny differences in motor performance will accumulate over multiple cycles until the system becomes noticeably crooked.